1 dead, 3 seriously hurt in East Village high-rise fire: FDNY

-EAST VILLAGE, Manhattan — One person is dead and several were hospitalized after fire broke out in a Manhattan high-rise building Thursday morning, according to police.
+NEW YORK CITY (WPIX) – One person died and several were hospitalized after fire broke out in a Manhattan high-rise building Thursday morning, according to police.

 Dramatic eyewitness video of two people climbing out of a window and down a utility pipe for five floors shows how it could have been an even greater tragedy.

-The FDNY said a call came in just after 7 a.m. for a two-alarm fire on the fourth floor of a 14-story NYCHA apartment building on Avenue D, between East Eighth and East Ninth streets in the East Village.
+The FDNY said a call came in just after 7 a.m. for a two-alarm fire on the fourth floor of a 14-story NYC Housing Authority apartment building on Avenue D, between East 8th and East 9th streets in the East Village.

-Christian Cortes lives in the building facing the one where the flames shot out, and described an intense, dangerous sight.
+Christian Cortes lives in a building directly across the way, and described an intense, dangerous sight.

 They saw a young woman and young man in one of the bedrooms, as the flames got more and more intense.

 Cortes’s brother, Justin Malpica, grabbed his cellphone and started recording.
-Cortes described what they saw the two young people do next.
+Cortes described what the two young people did next.

 “It was her brother,” Cortes continued.
 “Her brother tried to come down.
 She grabbed her brother to climb with her, and the fire started coming closer out the window.
 That’s when they started going down slowly, slowly.”